 § 2721.
 Nomination of presidential electors

 In presidential election years, presidential electors for major political parties shall be nominated at the party platform convention held pursuant to this title.
-Electors for all other presidential candidates shall be nominated pursuant to subchapter 3 of chapter 49 of this title.
+Electors for all other presidential candidates shall be nominated pursuant to chapter 49, subchapter 3 of this title.
 (Added 1979, No. 199 (Adj.
 Sess.), § 1, eff.
 May 6, 1980.)

 § 2722.
 Certification of nominees for electors

-After adjournment of the platform convention of a major political party, the chairman and secretary of the convention shall promptly execute a sworn statement certifying the names, towns of residence, and correct mailing addresses of the persons nominated by the convention to serve as electors, and shall promptly file the statement with the secretary of state, along with the written consent of each person to be a nominee for elector.
+After adjournment of the platform convention of a major political party, the chair and secretary of the convention shall promptly execute a sworn statement certifying the names, towns of residence, and correct mailing addresses of the persons nominated by the convention to serve as electors, and shall promptly file the statement with the Secretary of State, along with the written consent of each person to be a nominee for elector.
 (Added 1979, No. 199 (Adj.
 Sess.), § 1, eff.
 May 6, 1980.)

 § 2731.
 Certificates of election

 When the canvassing board provided for in section 2592 of this title meets, it shall issue its certificates of election, with respect to the presidential election, to the electors nominated by the party whose candidate for president has received the greatest number of votes, except that if the agreement set forth in 17 V.S.A. chapter 58 (agreement among the states to elect the President by national popular vote) governs the appointment of presidential electors as provided in subsection 2753(i) of this title, the committee shall issue its certificates of election, with respect to the presidential election, to the electors nominated in association with the national popular vote winner as provided in subsection 2753(c) of this title.
 (Added 1979, No. 199 (Adj.
 Sess.), § 1, eff.
 May 6, 1980; amended 2021, No. 123 (Adj.
 Sess.), § 1, eff.
 July 1, 2022.)

 § 2732.
 Meeting of electors